 Denzil Etienne, MD

-Associate Program Director of Gastroenterology Fellowship Program
+Associate Director, Gastroenterology Fellowship Program

 Learn more about TBHC’s gastroenterology services and faculty.